BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 <div class="tip">Consider using a drop-shadow to differentiate the image from the background.
 This is especially true if the image contains a lot of white.
 Otherwise they just look like text.</div>

 Consider your audience when adding these types of images.
 For long [How-to documents](#how-to-guides) for technical people, overuse of images makes them difficult to follow.
 You can just say "Click Next" without needing an image of the screen.
-For tutorials though, where there's an expectation that the user is more naeive there's probably no such things as too many images - they help reassure the user that they are on the right track.
+For tutorials though, where there's an expectation that the user is more naïve there's probably no such things as too many images - they help reassure the user that they are on the right track.

 ## Use comments